 - 71 or greater CFU/100 ml is POOR

-A result of 71 or greater requires a re-sampling of the location before issuance of an advisory.
+A result of 71 or greater may require a re-sampling of the location before issuance of an advisory.

 - A resample is conducted if result exceeds the recommended thresholds.
 If the resample result still exceeds the threshold then an advisory sign is posted.

 - The advisory sign states that swimming or other water contact activities are not recommended due to high bacterial levels.